cmclean5/rEnrich/README.md

 [9] Szumilas, M. Explaining Odds Ratios, J Can Acad Child Adolesc Psychiatry.
 2010 Aug; 19(3): 227–229.

-[10] Alex T. Kalinka, The probablility of drawing intersections: extending the hypergeometric distribution, arXiv:1305.0717v5, (2014).

-[11] Benjamini, Y., and Hochberg, Y. Controlling the false discovery rate:  a practical and powerful approach to multiple testing.
+[10] Benjamini, Y., and Hochberg, Y. Controlling the false discovery rate:  a practical and powerful approach to multiple testing.
 Journal of the Royal Statistical Society Series B 57 (1995), 289–300.

-[12] Benjamini, Y., and Liu, W. A step-down multiple hypotheses testing procedure that controls the false discovery rate under independence.
+[11] Benjamini, Y., and Liu, W. A step-down multiple hypotheses testing procedure that controls the false discovery rate under independence.
 Journal of Statistical Planning and Inference 82 (1999), 163–170.

-[13] Benjamini, Y., and Yekutieli, D. (2001).
+[12] Benjamini, Y., and Yekutieli, D. (2001).
 The control of the false discovery rate in multiple testing under dependency.
 Annals of Statistics, 29, 1165-1188.

+[13] Alex T. Kalinka, The probablility of drawing intersections: extending the hypergeometric distribution, arXiv:1305.0717v5, (2014).

-[14] M. Galassi et al, GNU Scientific Library Reference Manual (3rd Ed.), ISBN 0954612078.
+[15] M. Galassi et al, GNU Scientific Library Reference Manual (3rd Ed.), ISBN 0954612078.

 ### TO INSTALL AND BUILD